mtttech/authfit/README.md

 The ultimate goal for this project is the creation of an application to track my workouts.
 It has the secondary purpose of serving as an information database for exercises.

-Currently, one part of this program is functional: the exercise database.
+One part of this program is functional: the exercise database.

+I'm currently mapping out and planning the actual workout logging portion of the application.

 The exercise information within the database is borrowed from [API Ninjas](https://www.api-ninjas.com), using their exercise API.